commitd/components-graph/README.md

 #### React Testing Library

-Import `setupTests.tsx` in your test files to use `react-testing-library`.
+Import `test/setup` in your test files to use `react-testing-library`.

 ### Rollup